Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Brownian motion of condensates

 \subsection{Condensates in an active Maxwell fluid}

-The theory discussed so far is independent of the material properties of the condensate and the solvent.
-We will now apply this framework to a specific model system.
-To this end, we characterize the hydrodynamic fluctuations encoded in the correlation function $\mathcal{C}_f$.
-We consider an incompressible viscoelastic fluid with hydrodynamic screening borrowed from the Brinkman model~\cite{brinkman_1949}.
-The corresponding balance of forces reads
+The general theory discussed so far is agnostic to the material properties of the condensate and the solvent.
+Inspired by the mechanobiology of the cell, I will now apply this framework to study condensates in the fluctuating nucleoplasm or cytoplasm, which couple phase separation with fluctuating hydrodynamics~\cite{landau_lifshitz_1987, cates_review_2018, barker_2023, zhang_2024_brownian, bell_2025_comment}.
+To this end, the following analysis will start by discussing the hydrodynamic fluctuations, encoded in the correlation function $\mathcal{C}_f$, for an incompressible viscoelastic fluid with hydrodynamic screening borrowed from the Brinkman model~\cite{brinkman_1949}.
+For unsteady flow at low Reynolds numbers, the corresponding local balance of forces reads